Communist Party of Finland (1994): European Parliament

 The SKP participates in parliamentary, European Parliament and municipal elections.
 The party has not put up candidates in recent presidential elections.
 No national representatives has been elected from the SKP lists but the party has a few local councillors.
 The SKP also participates in trade union and cooperative elections.

 The SKP first took part in parliamentary elections in 1999.
 The party had electoral alliances with small parties of Muutos 99 coalition.
 It was the first time the Finnish electorate had an opportunity to vote for a list named Communist Party of Finland.
-In 2003 the vote-puller for the party was rock musician Kari Peitsamo (1 803 votes) and in 2007 rap artist Seppo "Steen1" Lampela (1 842).
+In 2003, the vote-puller for the party was rock musician Kari Peitsamo (1,803 votes) and in 2007 rap artist Seppo "Steen1" Lampela (1,842).

-In the local elections the SKP has had elected councillors in about ten different municipalities.
+In municipal elections, the SKP has had elected councillors in a total of ten different municipalities.
 The party has got its strongest support in Nokia, where there are three SKP councillors.
-Communists also briefly had three councillors in the Jyväskylä city council until early 2008.
+The communists also briefly had three councillors in the Jyväskylä city council until early 2008.

 The SKP has made electoral coalitions with other small parties, especially the Communist Workers Party (KTP).
-Communist League members were on SKP lists before they in 2006 founded the Workers Party of Finland (STP).
+Communist League members were on SKP lists before they in 2006 founded the Workers' Party of Finland (STP).
 The SKP condemned the STP for scattering communist forces.
 The parties have made some limited electoral cooperation since.
 The Left Alliance has never been interested in coalitions with the communists, although the parties have had coalitions in few municipalities.

-The former SKP chairman Yrjö Hakanen is an elected member of HOK-Elanto cooperative council since 1999.
-The SKP represented joint list with the KTP.
+The former SKP chairperson Yrjö Hakanen has been an elected member of the S Group worker cooperative council since 1999.
+The SKP represented a joint list with the KTP.